ashp8i/esphome-configs/readme.md

 [Amazon UK](https://www.amazon.co.uk/LIGHTEU%C2%AE-Milight-Controller-WiFi-Box-Bluetooth/dp/B09HCY1M1X)\
 [Blakadder - Tasmota Supported Devices Repository](https://templates.blakadder.com/miboxer_FUT035W.html)

 This is a very good small LED strip/light fixture controller great for 12/24V LED strips like FCOB high density strips, of long length no longer that the rating on the controller or PSU capability.
-This one offers 12A a channel provided the correct guage wires and decent amount of copper used in the LED strip to allow for that current to travel is eqivalent to 288W (24V) a total of 576W thats approx 25m run with hardly any voltage drop, 12V is more limited as voltage drops are more visible but should do 15m easily.
+This one offers 12A a channel provided the correct guage wires and decent amount of copper used in the LED strip to allow for that current to travel is equivalent to 288W (24V) a total of 576W thats approx 25m run with hardly any voltage drop, 12V is more limited as voltage drops are more visible but should do 15m easily.

 The thing that is most attractive about this controller is wired push dimmer and miboxer RF remootes support and finally TuyaMCU and WiFI connectivity.